 - Get a list of purchases in-app.

 Before implementing your in-app purchases you have to:

 Let’s assume that our app will have two types of subscriptions: monthly and annual.
-Each of them will have a 7 days free trial.
+Each of them will have a 7-day free trial.

-On the application page in App Store Connect open In-App Purchases tab → Manage.
-Here you can see a list of created purchases.
+On the application page in App Store Connect, open In-App Purchases tab → Manage.
+Here you can see the list of created purchases.
 Click (+) next to the title to create a new purchase.

 You’ll see an in-app purchase dialog appear.
 Select Auto-Renewable Subscription.

 On the next step, you will be offered to create a Subscription Group.

 A Subscription Group is a set of subscriptions with the essential feature: the user cannot activate two subscriptions at the same time from the same group.
 Besides, all the introductory offers, such as trial subscriptions, are applied directly to the entire group.
 Groups serve to separate business logic in the application.